orders¶

 Overlay¶

-Orders plugin functionality is directly available when the manager orders screen is open via an overlay widget.
-There are hotkeys assigned to export, import, sort, and clear.
+Orders plugin functionality is directly available via an overlay widget when the fort-wide work orders screen is open.
+There are hotkeys assigned to export, import, sort, clear, and recheck conditions.
 You can also click on the hotkey hints as if they were buttons.
 Clearing will ask for confirmation before acting.

 The orders library¶